Interior Secretary Ryan Zinke throws support behind grizzly bear recovery in North Cascades

 - Seattle’s March For Our Lives organizers demand ‘concrete political change’ to end gun violence

-He spoke at the administrative headquarters of the North Cascades National Park with a stuffed grizzly behind him.
+He spoke at the administrative headquarters of North Cascades National Park with a stuffed grizzly behind him.
 Speaking before a small group of media and wildlife and parks activists, Zinke took only one question before departing.

 But in his brief remarks, Zinke left no doubt in his support for what he called “the great bear.”